pyrrhasama/my_favorite_anime_girls/README.md

-I am about to create a html website for my favorite anime heroines
+The project for The Odin Project's HTML section.
+I am about to create a html website for my favorite anime heroines instead of a boring recipe website ^